 Claudia Polsky, Director, Environmental Law Clinic & Assistant Clinical Professor of Law, UC Berkeley School of Law

 john a. powell, Director, Othering & Belonging Institute & Professor of Law, UC Berkeley School of Law

-This event is sponsored by Center of Evaluation for Global Action.
+This event is sponsored by Berkeley Law

 Bats are thought to harbor hundreds of coronaviruses, as well as many other types of viruses that are highly pathogenic in humans.
-Dr. Cara Brook and Professor Britt Glaunsinger will provide insight into what allows bats to exist with such an array of potentially lethal viruses, how pathogens like the coronavirus jump into the human population and how the coronavirus is able to hijack a human cell to amplify itself and evade the immune system.
-They will also discuss the coordinated efforts across UC Berkeley to track the virus, discover exactly how it works and develop new therapies.
+Dr. Cara Brook and Professor Britt Glaunsinger provide insight into what allows bats to exist with such an array of potentially lethal viruses, how pathogens like the coronavirus jump into the human population and how the coronavirus is able to hijack a human cell to amplify itself and evade the immune system.
+They also discuss the coordinated efforts across UC Berkeley to track the virus, discover exactly how it works and develop new therapies.

 Speakers are: Britt Glaunsinger, Professor, Department of Plant & Microbial Biology & Class of 1963 Endowed Chair, HHMI Investigator Cara Brook, Miller Postdoctoral Fellow, Department of Integrative Biology